 So every now and then its good to take stock and reflect.
 Maybe this year start collecting examples of ‘change’ that are impacting your life – keep them in a file/jar or other receptacle (might I suggest an online storage program!) and review it at the end of the year.
 You will soon have something to talk about when next you meet your friends and talk about ‘what’s up’.

-Imagine the changes
+Imagine the changes you would like to see

 Another challenge is make a list of what you’d like to see changed or improved.
 If we begin to think of desired changes we start our journey to reimagining the future – we might even get to work to make some of these ideas come to reality.